A Way Abroad Logo

 write for us!

-I was a pretty typical 20-something, I graduated from university and I worked for a few years in different companies doing administrative tasks.
-Nothing ever made me feel like I was making a difference.
-I was barely making ends meet and I was living for the weekend.
+I was a pretty typical 20-something from the US.
+I graduated from university and I worked for a few years in different companies doing administrative tasks but nothing ever made me feel like I was making a difference.
+I was barely making ends meet and I was living for the weekend, dreading those Monday morning blues.

-At the standard weekly happy hour, a co-worker mentioned her cousin or some random connection that had gone to teach in Thailand.
+At the standard weekly happy hour, a coworker mentioned her cousin or some random connection that had gone to teach English in Thailand.
 It must have hit me at just the right time because that night, I went home and did some Googling and there was no looking back.

 Requirements to Teach in Thailand